cambridge-cares/TheWorldAvatar/Agents/HeatEmissionAgent/README.md

-The steps required to run the agent for each case are described below:
+The steps required to run the agent are described below:

 ## Instructions